immortalx74/vr_midi_drummer/README.md

 - If you use Reaper you can use the `x` and `y` buttons on the left controller to Fast forward/Rewind the song you play along.
 To set this up follow [this](https://www.youtube.com/watch?v=YLQmzY_kWnk) guide.
 Other DAWs should be able to do that too

 NOTE: If you run the app from source you'll need `luamidi.dll` and `lua51.dll` on the same path as `lovr.exe`.
-Get it from the releases (inside the released app archive)
+Get it from the releases (inside the released app archive).
+Also, the source code targets the latest dev of LÖVR, so it won't work with stable v0.17.1 and lower.

 **Example setup guide using Reaper:**